kvoitiuk/codingbat-python-solutions/README.md

 # codingbat-solutions
-My past solutions to all CodingBat Python exercises, feel free to add or update.
+Complete set of CodingBat solutions.
+Feel free to add or update.
-Added Java solutions as well.